Bank of Tanzania: Financial inclusion

-The bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
+The Bank is active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion.
 It is also one of the original 17 regulatory institutions to make specific national commitments to financial inclusion under the Maya Declaration during the 2011 Global Policy Forum held in Mexico.

-In 2016 the central Bank Chief Professor Benno Ndulu renewed the bank's commitment by launching the National Financial Inclusion Framework (NFIF),2016-2020.
+In 2016, the Bank's Governor Professor Benno Ndulu renewed the Bank's commitment by launching the National Financial Inclusion Framework (NFIF),2016-2020.
 The objective is to reduce the number of vulnerable households due to low unstable incomes, low confidence and self-exclusion from the current 28.2 per cent.

 Training and continuous professional development

-The bank also has its own training institute located in Mwanza.
+The Bank also has its own training institute located in Mwanza.

 Criticism

-Bank of Tanzania was involved in an incident which resulted in an audit of its External Arrears Account.
+The Bank of Tanzania was involved in an incident which resulted in an audit of its External Arrears Account.
 About TSh 133 billion were discovered to have been lost in 2005 through dubious payments.
 As a result, the President of Tanzania fired the bank's Governor, D. T. S. Ballali, on 9 Jan 2008.
-Professor Benno Ndullu was appointed to take this position on the same day.
+Professor Benno Ndulu was appointed to take this position on the same day.